 If you used to live in a quiet residential neighborhood, but now you’re right off a major street, it’s no wonder if you’re snoring more than you used to.
 Pollution is as bad as smoking for snoring.
 It irritates your airway, causing it to swell and narrow.

 Leaving all your favorite restaurants means more than just not getting to enjoy your favorite entree.
-It can actually have a significant impact on your snoring.
+It can have a significant impact on your snoring.
 Some of the ingredients used at the new restaurant may cause mild food allergies, swelling your airway.

 Also, if you have swapped your old healthy habits for a new diet of greasy fried food, you may be experiencing weight gain, which can increase snoring.
 Even if you’re just eating fast food until you find the good local restaurants, you might see a noticeable impact.

 Maybe one of the great features of your new home is all the great local bars within walking distance of home.
 This lets you hang out with friends almost every night at the bar.
-Not only is drinking too much potentially unhealthy for your body, it can also contribute to snoring.
+Not only is drinking too much potentially unhealthy for your body, but it can also contribute to snoring.
 Alcohol contributes to the sagging of your airway while you sleep, and it can take several hours before it works completely through your system.

 One of the biggest things that may change with a cross-country move is the weather.
 If you moved from someplace moist to someplace dry, you may notice that your throat is a lot more scratchy than in the past.
 The dry weather can irritate your nasal passages, causing them to close and forcing you to breathe through your mouth.

-This can be even worse in the winter because of low air temperatures outside and forced air heating inside.
+This can be even worse in the winter because of low air temperatures outside and forced-air heating inside.

 In the morning you may notice the dry, scratchy throat, but you probably missed the night of snoring.